pwrbob/hashcat/docs/hashcat-generic-attack-mode-development-guide.md

 ## General

-The generic attack mode was created to support advanced password candidate generators.
-But what is an advanced password generator?

-We define it first by a generator that can do more than the embedded attack-mode in hashcat, which are mostly designed so that they work best on a GPU.
-In hashcat we have generators which do simply reading a wordlist and applying rules, or generating a virtual wordlist from a mask, and combinations out of this. the reason for the simple generators in hashcat is because they allow for a multiplier logic, so we can gain a maximum performance even for fast hashes.
-But for fast hashes it might be not so relevant to extreme fast candidate generation, and other features become more relevant.
-So everything that falls out of the existing candidate generator logic is an advanced generator.

-Examples of advanced generators include:

-- AI-driven candidate generation
-- Reading data from a network stream
-- Statistical models that adapt dynamically
-- Logic-based systems for contextualized passwords
-- Your ideas
+The new attack mode 8 is similar to the assimilation bridge in that we have added a standardized interface that allows users to easily add new functions and extend the customization of hashcat.
+Unlike the assimilation bridge, which operates on the output channel, this plugin interface operates on the input channel, the password candidate generator side.

-Such generators are often implemented as standalone tools and connected to Hashcat through the stdin interface.
-However, that approach comes with limitations and bottlenecks, which are discussed in the user guide: docs/hashcat-generic-attack-mode.md.
+Such generators are often implemented as standalone tools and connected to hashcat through the stdin interface.
+However, that approach comes with limitations and bottlenecks, which are discussed in the user guide: `docs/hashcat-generic-attack-mode.md`.
 If you have not read it yet, start there.

-This document explains how to add your own “feed” to be used with attack mode 8.
+This document explains how to add your own "feed" to be used with attack mode 8.

 ## What is a Feed?

-A feed is a dynamically loaded library (.so, .dll, .dylib) that Hashcat loads at startup.
+From a technical perspective, a feed is a dynamically loaded library (`.so`, `.dll`, `.dylib`) that hashcat loads at startup.
 Attack mode 8 itself does not provide generator logic.
 Instead, the user selects a feed by specifying its filename as the first parameter on the command line.

 This open design allows for:

-- An unlimited number of plugins that can ship with Hashcat core
+- An unlimited number of plugins that can ship with hashcat core
 - Custom feeds for specialized workflows or client requirements

 ## Example Feeds

 We provide two sample feeds:

-1. feed_wordlist
+1. `feed_wordlist`

 	- A simple wordlist loader, similar to -a 0
 	- Does not support loading from folders